 The technological transformation in the form of mobile applications, automation, AI usage, and more have influenced consumer habits.
 Reinstating how digitization has compelled various sectors to transform their old ways, ETIAS Editor Jennifer Willy says, “Customer engagement platforms are breaking all the barriers and helping organizations understand the changing customer demands and behavior.”
 This has further enabled marketing and customer success teams to work in unison to innovate and transition all manual transactions to digital.

-Until 2019 when Apple Pay overtook Starbucks, the coffee brand had been the most commonly used platform for mobile payments in the U.S. The reason for this popularity has been attributed to personalized experience the brand delivers through its app where customers can place orders and pick them up in-store.
+Until 2019 when Apple Pay overtook Starbucks, the coffee brand had been the most commonly used platform for mobile payments in the U.S. The reason for this popularity has been attributed to the personalized experience the brand delivers through its app where customers can place orders and pick them up in-store.

 “Personalization determines communications, communication channels, and content that customers experience.
 Today, customers expect organizations to be intelligent, and understand them better over time.
 Personalized experiences that meet this expectation strengthen the customer relationship.”